 A Natural Minor Scale

-The first is the A natural minor scale (aka A Aeolian scale).
-This scale has the same notes as the C major scale.
+The first option is the A natural minor scale (also called A Aeolian mode).
+This scale contains the same notes as the C major scale.

 A Minor Blues Scale